ivananic779/border-crossing-croatia/README.md

-# Get Border crossing for Croatia - historical information and current situation divided into various categories as excel sheets
+# Get Border crossing for Croatia - historical information divided into various categories as excel sheets

 Running main.py will transfer data from https://granica.mup.hr/default.inc.aspx?ajaxq=PrometPoDatumu&odDat= to an excel file for each day from today to days_look_back days ago.